Bryan Caldwell

-Bryan Craig Caldwell (May 6, 1960 – January 3, 2015) was an American football defensive end in the National Football League (NFL) for the Dallas Cowboys and Houston Oilers.
+Bryan Craig Caldwell (May 6, 1960 – January 3, 2015) was an American professional football defensive end in the National Football League (NFL) for the Dallas Cowboys and Houston Oilers.
 He played college football at Arizona State University.

-Early years
+Early life

 Caldwell attended Fountain Valley High School, where he was a two-way lineman and set a school record with 20 sacks in 2 years.

 He was considered one of the nation's top defensive recruits and received All-county honors.
 He also practiced track and volleyball.

+College career

+Caldwell accepted a football scholarship from Arizona State University.
+As a sophomore in 1979, he was named the starter at left defensive end.
+In October, he received heavy criticism after publicly confirming to athletic director Fred Miller, that head football coach Frank Kush punched punter Kevin Rutledge.

-He accepted a football scholarship from Arizona State University and was named the starter at left defensive end as a freshman.
-He was moved to right defensive end as a sophomore, registering 111 total tackles (fourth on the team) and 5 fumble recoveries (school record).
+As a junior in 1980, he was moved to right defensive end.
+He registered 111 total tackles (fourth on the team) and 5 fumble recoveries (school record).
 He also blocked a punt and returned it for a 46-yard touchdown against Ohio State University.

-As a junior in 1981, he attended Mesa Community College to regain his academic eligibility and was replaced in the starting lineup with Walt Bowyer.
+In 1981, he missed the spring semester while attending Mesa Community College to regain his academic eligibility.
+He returned to the team in August, but was ruled academically ineligible to play football for the season.
+Jim Jeffcoat was moved from nose tackle to right defensive end to replace him.

-As a senior in 1982, he returned to Arizona State University and was named the starter over Bowyer.
+As a senior in 1982, he returned to play and was named the starter at left defensive end over Walt Bowyer.
 He was a part of the number one ranked defense in the nation, known as the Cactus Crunch.
-He played alongside Jim Jeffcoat, Vernon Maxwell and Mike Richardson.
-He finished the year tied with Maxwell for the team lead in tackles-for-loss (8), fourth on the team in total tackles (114) and returned one interception for a 20-yard touchdown against Kansas State University.
+He played alongside Jeffcoat, Vernon Maxwell and Mike Richardson.
+He finished the year tied with Maxwell for the team lead in tackles-for-loss (8), fourth on the team in total tackles (114) and returned an interception for a 20-yard touchdown against Kansas State University.

 Professional career

 Dallas Cowboys

-Caldwell was selected by the Dallas Cowboys in the third round (77th overall) of the 1983 NFL Draft.
+Caldwell was selected by the Dallas Cowboys in the third round (77th overall) of the 1983 NFL draft.
 He was also selected by the Arizona Wranglers in the 1983 USFL Territorial Draft.
 He suffered torn knee ligaments in his left knee during the first week of training camp and was placed on the injured reserve list.
-He was released on August 27, 1984.
+He didn't regain his previous form and was released on August 27, 1984.